 Transform your snaps into paintings, sketches, computer art, abstract shapes, and more

 Your iPhone is one of the best cameras around, capable of taking sharp, pristine shots.
-But sometimes, you want to get a bit more creative with your imagery.
+But sometimes, you want to get more creative with your imagery.

 But this round-up wants to take your photos further – transforming even the most mundane snap into something that looks like a work of art.
-We’ll therefore be delving into the best the App Store has to offer when it comes to filters that emulate paint, ink, video games, abstract art, and more.
+We’ll therefore delve into the best the App Store has to offer when it comes to filters that mimic paint, ink, video games, abstract art, and more.

 Turn iPhone snaps into paintings

 Artomaton (free + $3/£3) is in a broadly similar space, but with two major differences.
 First, it does its thing in fast-forward, crafting art in a mere handful of seconds; secondly, its art box is much more diverse.
 Splash out on the one-off IAP (very much recommended) and you can art it up with charcoal, pencils, markers, spray paint, and more.
-The results look a bit digital, but a wide array of settings and export options enables you to add the personal touch.
+The results look a bit digital, but a wide array of settings and export options enables you to add your own spin on things.

 By the same developer, the basic but effective Popsicolor ($1/£1) is also worth a look – a one-buck app that fashions illustrative watercolors from photos, based on a simple color gradient and digital ink.